JayBizzle/DeployBot-API/README.md

 Add `"jaybizzle/deploybot-api": "1.*"` to your composer.json.

 ### Usage
-You can read the offical DeployBot API documention here - http://deploybot.com/api/
+You can read the official DeployBot API documention here - http://deploybot.com/api/

 All the DeployBot API endpoints can be called by prefixing the name with `get` e.g